bamlab/react-native-batch-push/README.md

     ...
     resValue "string", "GCM_SENDER_ID", "%YOUR_GCM_SENDER_ID%"
     resValue "string", "BATCH_API_KEY", "%YOUR_BATCH_API_KEY%"
-    resValue "string", "BATCH_INBOX_SECRET", "%YOUR_BATCH_INBOX_SECRET%" // if you want to use Batch's optional Inbox feature }
+    resValue "string", "BATCH_INBOX_SECRET", "%YOUR_BATCH_INBOX_SECRET%" // only if you want to use Batch's optional Inbox feature
+}
 ```